n30dyn4m1c/n30dyn4m1c/README.md

 - 👋 Hi, I’m N30
+- Glory to God in the Highest!
+Jesus Christ is Lord and King over all!
-- 👀 I’m interested in ... trading bots, student information systems, erp dev, chatbots, data visualization
+- 👀 I’m interested in ... trading bots, erp dev, chatbots
 - 🌱 I’m currently learning ...
-MQL5
-- 💞️ I’m looking to collaborate on MetaTrader5 EAs
-- 📫 How to reach me ... n30dyn4m1c@gmail.com
+MQL5, React, Spring Boot

 <!---
 n30dyn4m1c/n30dyn4m1c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.